SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 URL and the ``Host`` field, and others that always use the URL.

 Beyond this, the port is optional and this presents some problems.
-One is a result of the ATS plugin API which makes it impossible to distinguish between "delain.nl" and "delain.nl:80".
+One is a result of the ATS plugin API which makes it impossible to distinguish between "http://delain.nl" and "http://delain.nl:80".
 Both port 80 and port 443 are treated specially, the former for scheme "HTTP" and the latter for "HTTPS".
 I intend to add that at some point but currently it cannot be done.
 The result is it is difficult to impossible to properly set these values in a configuration language such as |TxB| has and even if possible would be rather painful to do repeatedly.
 Therefore |TxB| has the concept of "location" which corresponds to the host and port (the HTTP specification calls this the `authority
 <https://tools.ietf.org/html/rfc3986#section-3.2>`__ but everyone thought using the term was a
 terrible idea).
 This makes it easy to access the host, the port, or both.
 This is more important when interacting with directives to set those values.
 Here is a chart to illustrate the three terms